josx/ra-data-feathers/README.md

+# Ra-data-feathers

-# Feathers REST Client for React-admin
+> Feathers REST Client for React-admin

 The perfect match to build Backend and Frontend Admin, based on REST services.
 For using [feathers](https://www.feathersjs.com) with [react-admin](https://github.com/marmelab/react-admin).

-> If you are searching for admin-on-rest (older react-admin version), please use [1.0.0 version](https://github.com/josx/aor-feathers-client/releases/tag/v1.0.0)
+> If you are searching for admin-on-rest (older react-admin version), please use [1.0.0 version](https://github.com/josx/ra-data-feathers/releases/tag/v1.0.0)

 ## Features
 * GET_MANY_REFERENCE